-- Describe the training program, mentors involved, and the plans for recruitment and tracking of trainees. - Describe the ultimate applicability of the research projects. - What types of patients will the research help, and how will it help them? - If the research is too basic for clinical applicability, describe the long-term outcomes. - Summarize how the proposed program will have an impact on the trainees and their potential contributions to prostate cancer research. - Attachment 5: Statement of Work (SOW) (three-page limit): Upload as "SOW.pdf."
-Refer to the General Application Instructions, Section II.C., for detailed information, including guidance on appropriate SOW formats. - Attachment 6: Impact Statement: Upload as "Impact.pdf."
+- Describe the rationale for the proposed training program in a manner that will be readily understood by readers without a background in science or medicine. - Describe the goals of the training program. - How does the training program support the trainees in achieving these goals? - How do the research projects support achieving these goals? - Describe the training program, mentors involved, and the plans for recruitment and tracking of trainees. - Describe the ultimate applicability of the research projects. - What types of patients will the research help, and how will it help them? - If the research is too basic for clinical applicability, describe the long-term outcomes. - Summarize how the proposed program will have an impact on the trainees and their potential contributions to prostate cancer research. - Attachment 5: Statement of Work (SOW) (three-page limit): Upload as "SOW.pdf."
+Refer to the General Application Instructions, Section II.C.2., for detailed guidance on creating the SOW.